Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/index.md

 We also have very helpful articles on particular topic to provide you more insight and detailed guide.
 Refer to our [articles](../articles/).

+### Video Tutorials

+We also have created video tutorials for our admin template.
+Refer to our [video tutorials](./video-tutorials.md).

 ## Starter kit vs Full package

 ### Starter kit